 Before we go into SMS messaging best practices, let’s revisit what a typical interaction looks like between a hiring manager and an applicant from the point at which an application is completed to when the first phone screening is completed.
-If you are still thinking about introducing SMS into your hiring and recruiting, you’ll definitely want to keep reading and see how SMS is the biggest game-changer for your hiring operations.
+If you are still thinking about introducing SMS into your hiring and recruiting, you’ll definitely want to keep reading and see how texting candidates is the biggest game-changer for your hiring operations.

 This entire process, while typical, can take 1 - 2 weeks if everything goes smoothly.
 According to Indeed, applicants receive a range of experiences depending on the urgency of the position needing to be filled:

 Now let’s compare this to companies like Lime and Wag who use text recruiting to hire their workforce and use online recruiting as their single channel for hiring:

 With this method, the entire process from Application to initial phone screening takes an average of 1-2 days due to the elimination of all the manual tasks and engagement through SMS.
 The other major benefit is the huge cost in time spent recruiting.
 We estimate anywhere from $800 - $3,500 in the reduction in cost per hire.

 So whether you fall into tech-savvy or tech-shy, we have outlines some fundamental best practices you can implement today.